 To manage an aggregation task, place the cursor over the desired task row to highlight it and click the ellipsis icon that appears at the end of the row.
 You can access the following options:

 To access the info, you can also click the corresponding cell under the Name column.

 Here you can check and edit the aggregation task details.

 Perform the desired changes and select Update to apply them.

 If you want to restart the aggregation task from the date initially set, click Rebuild.

 To open the query you used to feed the aggregation task so you can edit it, click the Edit button beneath the query dialog.

-Make the required changes in the query, then select the Edit DataSource icon that appears in the toolbar and click Update to apply your modifications.
+Make the required changes in the query, then select the Set query change in aggregation task button that appears in the toolbar and click Update to apply your modifications.

 Run / Stop